clairee15/Assignment2/README.md

 # Assignment2
 Your Project's Name
 (One or two paragraphs providing an overview of your project.
 Tell us about your project.)
 Our project is an ecommerce platform that sells merchandise.
-It alos includes the addition of a game where users can earn points for redemption upon checking out their shopping carts.
+It also includes the addition of a game where users can earn points for redemption upon checking out their shopping carts.

 Design Process